 - I want to show that I am a good all-Swedish player and that I am at that level.
 Then everyone dreams of getting a chance out in Europe or in the US.
 It's nothing that is unrealistic, it's just to keep working hard and believe in yourself, then I think the opportunity will come in the future.
 Look at Johannes Hopf who is now playing in Turkey.
 It goes even if you come from below.

 Patrick Winqvist was Alex's coach already at high school in Malmö.
-Also in Malmö FF (both in the junior team and U21) was Winqvist included in the coaching staff.
-They both know each other well after all years together.
+Winqvist was also on the coaching staff in Malmö FF (both in the junior team and U21).
+Of course, they both know each other well after all the years together.

 What is the best thing about having Patrick as a coach?